39 Results

 -

-Coffee Talk-Dietary Choices for Healthy LivingCoffee TalksNewDietary Choices for Healthy LivingMaking healthy food choices is important for maintaining good health, but doing so consistently can be challenging.
+Coffee Talk-Dietary Choices for Healthy LivingCoffee TalksDietary Choices for Healthy LivingMaking healthy food choices is important for maintaining good health, but doing so consistently can be challenging.
 When we add factors like habits and cravings, chronic health conditions, food sensitivities, cooking for one or two, and managing holiday meals, it can be difficult to know where to start.
 Join us for a discussion on practical tips and strategies to help you navigate these challenges and maintain a balanced diet.
 Be sure to bring your dietary questions.
 Presenteer: Krystal Simmer, Clinical Dietitian Sponsor: Martin Luther Campus - Senior Living & Care in BloomingtonFall 2025

 -